 '''

 #main.py

-import Demo #Importing Module named Demo
+import Demo # Importing Module named Demo

-demo.Display() #Call function Display present within Demo.py
+demo.Display() # Call function Display present within Demo.py

+Output

+Hello, Welcome all!

-'Hello, Welcome all!' '''
+'''

-In Program A.1.4 above, we are importing a module, therefore, we need to call the function by referencing the module by ".", i.e. by the dot notation.
-Thus, we use the ModuleName.
-FuncionName() to reference the function as present within the module.
-The statement demo.
-Display() calls the function Display() from module named demo.py.
-The above code contains the following two lines as shown below.
+In the above program, we are importing a module, therefore we need to call the function by referencing the module by ".", i.e. dot notation.
+Thus, we use the ModuleName.FuncionName() to reference the function present within the module.
+The statement demo.Display() calls the function Display() from module named demo.py.

+The above code contains the following two lines: